Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/README.md

 You can view and interact with this dashboard report on Mexican Restuarant Rating Analysis [here](https://app.powerbi.com/view?r=eyJrIjoiYWVhNDM2NjItOTljOC00NjZiLTgyYzUtYWE0NTdhNzU3Yzk1IiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).

-## Recommendations on Demand & Supply Gaps and Characteristics an Investor Should Look Out For When Investing in the Restaurant Business:
+## Recommendations on Demand & Supply Gaps and Characteristics an Investor Should Look Out For When Investing in Restaurants:
 __Recommendations on Demand & Supply Gaps:__
 - Address Ethnic Cuisine Diversity: Identify gaps in Mexican cuisine representation and consider offering regional Mexican dishes or innovative twists on traditional favorites to meet consumer demand for authentic and diverse dining experiences.
 - Cater to Budget-Conscious Consumers: Explore opportunities to provide affordable dining options without compromising quality, such as lunch specials, combo meals, or value menus, to attract price-sensitive customers and fill gaps in the market for budget-friendly Mexican cuisine.